johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Proportional representation assigns disproportionate power in the legislature to the third largest party!

-- The essense of democratic decision-making is not the choice made by the system at elections, but the ideas created between elections.
+- The essence of democratic decision-making is not the choice made by the system at elections, but the ideas created between elections.

 - The voters are not a fount of wisdom from which the right policies can be empirically derived.

 - Advantage of plurality system of proportional system: The key defect of compromise policies is that when one is implemented and fails, no one learns anything because no one ever agreed with it.
-  In a plurality system, the winning parties policies do not need to be watered down with comprisie as with proportional systems.
+  In a plurality system, the winning parties policies do not need to be watered down with comprise as with proportional systems.

   In proportional systems, small changes in public opinion seldom count for anything, in practice the power can easily shift in the opposite direction from public opinion.
   What counts most is changes in the opinion of the third largest party.
-This shields most of the incumbent politicians from being removed from power throught voting.
+This shields most of the incumbent politicians from being removed from power through voting.

   The all-or-nothing system of plurality systems make the overall outcome sensitive to small changes in opinion.

-  The idea tha trepresentative government depends on proportionate representation in the legislature is unequivocally a mistake.
+  The idea that representative government depends on proportionate representation in the legislature is unequivocally a mistake.

 - Popper's Criterion: Good political institutions are those that make it as easy as possible to detect whether a ruler or policy is a mistake, and to remove them without violence when they are.

-- Choice and decision making is NOT a process of selecting from existing options according to a fixed formula of prefernce.
-This ignores the most-important element of decision makeing: creating new options.
+- Choice and decision making is NOT a process of selecting from existing options according to a fixed formula of preference.
+This ignores the most-important element of decision making: creating new options.

-- Asthetic truths can be linked to physical facts through explanations (just like moral truths are)
+- Aesthetic truths can be linked to physical facts through explanations (just like moral truths are)
-  eg: facts can be used to criticize moral and asthetic theories
+  eg: facts can be used to criticize moral and aesthetic theories
       also, artistic problems can emerge from physical facts and situations.

 - Nature often has beautiful explanations.
-And when beautiful explanations are shown to be wrong they are often replaced by even more beutiful ones.
+And when beautiful explanations are shown to be wrong they are often replaced by even more beautiful ones.
 This is a regularity in nature and must have an explanation.

-- Why do humans find flowers beutiful.
+- Why do humans find flowers beautiful.
 We find flower beautiful reliably, even for flowers we have not seen before.
 We dont find roots, stems, or leaves beautiful.

 - The flower-insect co-evolution involved the creation of a complex code for signaling across species.
 The code had to be easily recognizable and difficult to fake.
-  Dueutsch guesses that the easiest way to make these signals is to use objective standards of beauty.
+  Deutsch guesses that the easiest way to make these signals is to use objective standards of beauty.
 So flowers have to create objective beauty and insects have to be able to recognize it.
   The only species that are attracted to flowers are the insect species that co-evolved to do so and humans.
   Hypothesis: The best replicating genes depend on embodying objective prettiness to get themselves replicated Signaling across the gap between two humans is like signaling across the gap between two entire species. (b/c of memes).
   The amount of information in a human mind is more than in the genome of any species.

 - Beauty comes in two forms: parochial and universal.
-The parochial is local to a spcecies, culture, or individual.
-The univesal is as objective as the laws of physics.
+The parochial is local to a species, culture, or individual.
+The universal is as objective as the laws of physics.
   Creating either kind requires knowledge but creating universal beauty required knowledge with universal reach.
   Human appearance as influenced by sexual selection satisfies the standards of objective beauty as well as species specific ones.

 - There is a need to create objective knowledge in order to allow different people to communicate.

-- A culture is defined as a set of closely related memes "variant", not strictly identical, (kind of like the virosphere) that lead to slightly differnt characteristic behaviors.
+- A culture is defined as a set of closely related memes "variant", not strictly identical, (kind of like the virosphere) that lead to slightly different characteristic behaviors.

 - Almost any analogy has some truth, but one cannot tell what that is until you have an independent explanation of what is analogous and why.

 - Genes and Memes are similar at the lowest level of explanation: they are both replicators that embody knowledge.
-However at higher levels they are about as different as can be: there are no cultural anagogues of species, organism, cell, sexual or asexual reproduction.
+However at higher levels they are about as different as can be: there are no cultural analogues of species, organism, cell, sexual or asexual reproduction.

 - DNA duplication is automatic: genes are copied indiscriminately.
 Memes are completely different.
-Each meme has to be expressed as a behaviour each time it is copied.
+Each meme has to be expressed as a behavior each time it is copied.

-- Meme evolution is enourmously faster than gene evolution.
+- Meme evolution is enormously faster than gene evolution.
 The cosmic year analogy is of the history of life is misleading.
 A significant fraction of all the evolution that has happened on our planet has occurred as memes in human brains.

 - Static societies always have ways of bringing up children in ways that disable their creativity and critical faculties (otherwise they would not remain static.)
-  Static societies must leave its memebers chronically baulked in their attempts to achieve anything positive.
+  Static societies must leave its members chronically balked in their attempts to achieve anything positive.
-  The fact that all societies before the current Western civlization where static implies that most humans before now were constrained by social convention and were unable to achieve self-expression.
+  The fact that all societies before the current Western civilization where static implies that most humans before now were constrained by social convention and were unable to achieve self-expression.
   Contrary to conventional wisdom, primitive societies are an unimaginably bad place to live in.
 Either they are static and survive only by extinguishing their members creativity, or they are unstable and lose their knowledge and quickly disintegrate.

 - Just as genes for the eye implicitly "know" the laws of optics.
 Long-lived memes of a static society possess knowledge of the human condition.
 So ironically there is much truth in the typical static society fear of change.
 Any change is much more likely to do more harm than good.

 - What sort of meme can cause itself to be reliably replicated in a dynamic society, ie in a rapidly changing environment?
-A true idea that is usefull to all people.
-To be transfered to one person it only need to seem useful to that person, to be transfered to a group it need be only a a parachial truth.
-The ideas with the best chance of surviving throught many generations are truths with reach : deep truths.
+A true idea that is useful to all people.
+To be transferred to one person it only need to seem useful to that person, to be transferred to a group it need be only a a parochial truth.
+The ideas with the best chance of surviving throughout many generations are truths with reach : deep truths.
   Such memes are antifragile in the sense that they actually rely on the their ability to survive rapidly changing criteria of criticism (the alternative die out)

 - Rational meme: an idea that relies on the copiers critical faculties to cause itself to be replicated